Tidal locking: Timescale

 There is an extremely strong dependence on semi-major axis $a$.

 For the locking of a primary body to its satellite as in the case of Pluto, the satellite and primary body parameters can be swapped.

 One conclusion is that, other things being equal (such as $Q$ and $\mu$), a large moon will lock faster than a smaller moon at the same orbital distance from the planet because $m_s\,$ grows as the cube of the satellite radius $R$.
 A possible example of this is in the Saturn system, where Hyperion is not tidally locked, whereas the larger Iapetus, which orbits at a greater distance, is.
 However, this is not clear cut because Hyperion also experiences strong driving from the nearby Titan, which forces its rotation to be chaotic.

 The above formulae for the timescale of locking may be off by orders of magnitude, because they ignore the frequency dependence of $k_2/Q$.
 More importantly, they may be inapplicable to viscous binaries (double stars, or double asteroids that are rubble), because the spin–orbit dynamics of such bodies is defined mainly by their viscosity, not rigidity.

 List of known tidally locked bodies

 Solar System

+All the bodies below are tidally locked, and all but Mercury are moreover in synchronous rotation.
+(Mercury is tidally locked, but not in synchronous rotation.)